ASG72/pyware/README.md

 # Watchtower
 An open tool for system inpection using python.
-Users can check files being accessed on realtime by each processes.Auto checking process cheksums with virustotal api.
+Users can check files being accessed on realtime by each processes.Auto checking process cheksums with virustotal api and Offline CNN based model.

 # Web GUI
 Currently web based gui is used to avoid gui lagging when showing chunks of data.